IPCLab/CDRF/README.md

 # CDRF
 A multitask learning architecture using deep learning networks for mobile traffic forecasting.

-This repository provides the codes base used to publish a research paper in PIMRC 2017[1], which is an early work on deep learning-based mobile traffic forecasting.
+This repository provides the codes base used to publish a research paper in IEEE PIMRC 2017[1], which is an early work on deep learning-based mobile traffic forecasting.

 [1] C.-W. Huang, C.-T. Chiang, and Q. Li, “A Study of Deep Learning Networks on Mobile Traffic Forecasting,” in IEEE International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC), 2017.